-Project Action/s Stakeholder/s Priority Time Project ACTION/S Lead Partner Status Frame Settlement Strategy Confirm the objectives and requirements of a Settlement Strategy, focusing on strategic and policy directions for future residential, employment and agricultural land uses across the municipality to meet current and future demand.
+Project and Action/s Stakeholders: Lead and Partner Priority Status Time Frame Settlement Strategy Confirm the objectives and requirements of a Settlement Strategy, focusing on strategic and policy directions for future residential, employment and agricultural land uses across the municipality to meet current and future demand.
 Support the funding and preparation of the strategy, in collaboration with key government and industry stakeholders.
 Implement and deliver the recommendations of the strategy.
-Planning and Investment Asset Planning Economic Development High Medium- term Mangalore Airport Freight and Logistics Precinct Advocate for the development of the freight and logistics hub at Mangalore Airport.
-Economic Development Planning High Ongoing Lake Nagambie Events Precinct Continue to build the profile and improve the infrastructure at the Nagambie events precinct Economic Development Asset Planning High Ongoing Streamline Planning Processes Progress the 'Better Approvals' process undertaken by Council, in collaboration with government and industry, to streamline planning permit applications, help businesses overcome regulatory barriers and support business investment.
-Economic Development Planning Medium Short- term Deliver the Nagambie Employment Precinct Masterplan Support the delivery of the masterplan and implement the recommendations outlined in the report, focusing on priorities to achieve business investment and employment growth.
-Planning and Investment Asset Planning Economic Development High Short- term
+Lead Planning and Investment Partner Asset Planning Economic Development High Medium- term Mangalore Airport Freight and Logistics Precinct • Advocate for the development of the freight and logistics hub at Mangalore Airport.
+Lead Economic Development Partner Planning and Investment High Ongoing Lake Nagambie Events Precinct Continue to build the profile and improve the infrastructure at the Nagambie events precinct Lead Economic Development Partner Asset Planning High Ongoing Streamline Planning Processes • Progress the 'Better Approvals' process undertaken by Council, in collaboration with government and industry, to streamline planning permit applications, help businesses overcome regulatory barriers and support business investment.
+Lead Economic Development Partner Planning and Investment Medium Short- term Deliver the Nagambie Employment Precinct Masterplan • Support the delivery of the masterplan and implement the recommendations outlined in the report, focusing on priorities to achieve business investment and employment growth.
+Lead Planning and Investment Partner Asset Planning Economic High Short- term

-Duoiset Action /c Stakeholder/s Priority Time Project Action/s Lead Partner Status Frame Infrastructure Investment Prospectus Identify and prioritise major capital projects that require additional government and/or private contributions.
-Prepare an advocacy plan and pitch document to promote investment and funding requirements, focusing on Shire needs, as well as economic and social benefits to be realised.
-Economic Development High Medium- term Digital Infrastructure Advocate for digital investment funding from relevant government authorities and telecommunication providers to enhance digital infrastructure in the Shire.
-Economic Development State Government Federal Government Telco providers/ High Ongoing
+Project and Action/s Stakeholders: Lead and Partner/s Priority Status Time Frame Infrastructure Investment Prospectus Identify and prioritise major capital Lead Economic High Medium- term projects that require additional government and/or private contributions.
+Development Prepare an advocacy plan and pitch document to promote investment and funding requirements, focusing on Shire needs, as well as economic and social benefits to be realised.
+Digital Infrastructure Lead High Ongoing Advocate for digital investment funding from relevant government authorities and Economic Development telecommunication providers to enhance digital infrastructure in the Shire.
+Partners digital illitastructure ill the Shire.
+State Government Federal Government Telco providers NBN

 Measure Monitor Frequency Increase in supply of zoned land (residential, commercial and industrial).
-Council's Property Rates Database and Building Permit Data.
-Annually Increase in investment enquiries, planning and building permits relating to residential, commercial and industrial properties.
+Council's Property Rates Database and Building Permit Data Annually Increase in investment enquiries, planning and building permits relating to residential, commercial and industrial properties.
 Council databases Annually Increase in infrastructure funding received from the public sector.
 Council databases Annually Reduce the average time taken to provide a planning permit decision.
-'Know Your Council' website Annually
+Local Government performance reporting framework Annually